-Guideline 46 - Tasks of the actuarial function
+Guideline 49 - Tasks of the actuarial function

-- 1.93.
-The undertaking should take appropriate measures to address the potential conflicts of interests, if the undertaking decides to add additional tasks or activities to the tasks and activities of the actuarial function. - 1.94.
-The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should require that the actuarial function gives an opinion on the reinsurance policy and the reinsurance program for the group as a whole.
+- 1.96.
+The undertaking should take appropriate measures to address the potential conflicts of interests, if the undertaking decides to add additional tasks or activities to the tasks and activities of the actuarial function. - 1.97.
+The responsible entity should require that the actuarial function gives an opinion on the reinsurance policy and the reinsurance program for the group as a whole.

-Guideline 47 - Coordination of the calculation of technical provisions
+Guideline 50 - Coordination of the calculation of technical provisions

-- 1.95.
-The undertaking should require the actuarial function to identify any inconsistency with the requirements set out in Articles 76 to Article 83 of Solvency II for the calculation of technical provisions and propose corrections as appropriate. - 1.96.
+- 1.98.
+The undertaking should require the actuarial function to identify any inconsistency with the requirements set out in Articles 76 to Article 85 of Solvency II for the calculation of technical provisions and propose corrections as appropriate. - 1.99.
 The undertaking should require the actuarial function to explain any material effect of changes in data, methodologies or assumptions between valuation dates on the amount of technical provisions.

-Guideline 48 - Data quality
+Guideline 51 - Data quality

-1.97.
-The undertaking should require the actuarial function to assess the consistency of the internal and external data used in the calculation of technical provisions against the data quality standards as set in Solvency II.
-Where relevant, the actuarial function provides recommendations on internal procedures to improve data quality so as to ensure that the undertaking is in a position to comply with the Solvency II framework.
+1.100.The undertaking should require the actuarial function to assess the consistency of the internal and external data used in the calculation of technical provisions against the data quality standards as set in Solvency II.
+Where relevant, the actuarial function provides recommendations on internal procedures to improve data quality so as to ensure that the undertaking is in a position to comply with Solvency II requirements.

-Guideline 49 - Testing against experience
+Guideline 52 - Testing against experience

-1.98.
-The undertaking should ensure that the actuarial function reports any material deviations from actual experience to the best estimate to the AMSB.
-The report should investigate the causes of the deviations and, where applicable, propose changes in the assumptions and modifications to the valuation model in order to improve the best estimate calculation.
+1.101.The undertaking should ensure that the actuarial function reports any material deviations from actual experience to the projected best estimate to the AMSB.
+The report should identify the causes of the deviations and, where applicable, propose changes in the assumptions and modifications to the valuation model in order to improve the best estimate calculation.

-Guideline 50 - Underwriting policy and reinsurance arrangements
+Guideline 53 - Underwriting policy and reinsurance arrangements

-1.99.
+1.102.
 The undertaking should require the actuarial function, when providing its opinion on the underwriting policy and the reinsurance arrangements, to take into consideration the interrelations between these and the technical provisions.

-Guideline 51 - The actuarial function of an undertaking using an internal model
+Guideline 54 - The actuarial function of an undertaking using an internal model

-1.100.The undertaking should require the actuarial function to contribute to specifying which risks within their domain of expertise are covered by the internal model.
+1.103.
+The undertaking should require the actuarial function to contribute to specifying which risks within their domain of expertise are covered by the internal model.
 The actuarial function should also contribute to how dependencies between these risks and dependencies between these risks and other risks are derived.
 This contribution is based on a technical analysis and should reflect the experience and expertise of the function.